-Prior to serving at The Presbyterian College, I was minister of Kensington Presbyterian Church, for seven years, helping to lead the congregation through a significant period of transformation and renewal.
+Prior to serving at The Presbyterian College (where I’ve been for 10 years, first as Director of Pastoral Studies, then as Principal), I was pastor of Kensington Presbyterian Church for seven years.
+I helped lead the congregation through a significant period of transformation and renewal.

-This blog is a place for musings, sermons, and photos of mine.
-My scholarly interests are, broadly: theology, ethics, mission, culture, gender, and sexuality.
-My doctoral dissertation explored a theological ethics of sexual difference by way of the writings of Luce Irigaray and Søren Kierkegaard.
+My PhD thesis (McGill University) explored a theological ethics of sexual difference by way of the writings of Luce Irigaray and Søren Kierkegaard.
 It was published by Pickwick Publications with the short title Becoming Two in Love.

 Also, a copy of my CV is here.